osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 # Managing repositories

 `osbuild-composer` does not inherit the system repositories located in `/etc/yum.repos.d/`.
+Instead, it has its own set of official repositories defined in `/usr/share/osbuild-composer/repositories`.
+To use custom repositories, define overrides in `/etc/osbuild-composer/repositories`.
+This directory is meant for user defined repositories and the files located here take precedence over those in `/usr`.

-Instead, it reads custom repositories from `/etc/osbuild-composer/repositories`.
-The configuration files in this directory are not in the usual "repo" format.
+The configuration files are not in the usual "repo" format.
 Instead, they are simple `JSON` files.

+*Important note: osbuild-composer can only create images for the distribution and architecture it is running on.
+For example, if you are running Fedora 33 on x86_64, osbuild-composer will create all images as Fedora 33 for x86_64.
+Building other distributions and architectures except for the host is not supported.*

+## Defining custom repositories

-To set your own repositories, first create the directory:
+To set your own repositories, create this directory if it does not exist already:

 ```
 $ sudo mkdir -p /etc/osbuild-composer/repositories
 ```

+Based on the system you are running (see `/etc/os-release` if you are not sure), determine the name of a new JSON file:

+* Fedora 32 - `fedora-32.json`
+* Fedora 33 - `fedora-33.json`
+* Already released RHEL 8 - `rhel-8.json`
+* Pre-release RHEL 8.4 - `rhel-84.json`

-Then, create a JSON file with the following structure:
+Then, create the JSON file with the following structure:

 ```json
 {
     "<ARCH>": [